instana/android-agent/README.md

 ### Before beginning

-For version 4.5.6/3.5.6/2.5.6/1.5.6 and higher of the plugin, make sure that the Google and MavenCentral repositories are included in your project-level `build.gradle` file:
+Make sure that the Google and MavenCentral repositories are included in your project-level `build.gradle` file:

 ```groovy
 buildscript {